margaretmf/margaretmf.github.io/poetry.md

 ## Healing from Email Attacks ##

 ## Opening Up, Anger, Strife ##
-Shoving the things - "the secrets" down that I should not share.
+Shoving the things down that I should not share.
 Feeling uncomfortable, embarassed, and over-exposed.
 But it's ok.
 I can rise up another day.
-"The secrets" are exposed.
-They are not mine in the light of God.

 ## Industry 2.0 ##
 I am a highway girl.